GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/csharp/index.md

 - Enable SSL using the following instructions:

-    - Open the Client application in Visual Studio.
+    - Open the client application in Visual Studio.
-    - Go to Client Application Properties.
+    - Go to client application properties.
     - Navigate to `Development Server` and set `SSL Enabled` to `True`.

 - Change the `hostname` in the project using the following instructions: